If you want to find kids’ clothes cheap, our Used Clothing Tips for Kids Page will help.

-We took our kids (and one friend) shopping at Savers Thrift Department Store for an hour and a half of bargain hunting for back to school clothes.
+We took our kids (and one friend) shopping at Savers Thrift Department Store for an hour and a half of bargain-hunting for back-to-school clothes.
 The results were stunning.

-Each of the kids found several complete outfits in that time.
+Each of the kids found several complete outfits at that time.
 Roy’s outfit (L.L.
 Bean jeans and a Quicksilver Tee shirt) retailed for over $60 and was purchased for just $5.
 All of the clothes you see the kids wearing in this photo were purchased at Savers.